lkpiel/mastersthesis/README.md

 # Speech-based identification of children's gender and age with neural networks
 ### Leo Kristopher Piel's Master's Thesis
 This is a repository for Leo Kristopher Piel's Master's thesis.
 It contains code for the built models and conducted expoeriments.

-The code cannot be run, because the training, validation and test data are not included in this repository.
+**NB!** The code cannot be run, because the training, validation and test data are not included in this repository.
 ### Project structure
 #### Folders
 * **baseline:** contains files related to baseline system predictions analysis.